 Guests- Friends of Swarthmore students are welcome to visit campus.
 If a guest of a student will be staying in a residence hall overnight, the resident assistant must be notified, the guest must be registered with the Office of Student Engagement, and all roommates must agree to allow the guest to stay.
 A guest is not permitted to stay in a residence hall more than four nights each term.
 Residence halls are designed for our student population, and as such children, non college-aged individuals, parents, and other adults should not be overnight guests.
 A guest is never permitted to sleep or reside in any public location (such as a dorm lounge, basement, or other public space).
 Requests for exceptions must be made to the Assistant Dean for Residential Communities.
 The Dean's Office reserves the right to require a guest to leave campus if their behavior begins to have an impact on the campus community or is otherwise disruptive.

 Student hosts are responsible for the conduct of their guests on campus and will be held accountable for any violation of the code of conduct or other rules of the College committed by a guest.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 3 Computer Science and IT 1 Engineering 1 Humanities & Social Sciences 4
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 3 Computer Science, IT 1 Engineering 1 Humanities & Social Sciences 4

 Be the first one!